-Victims of sexual assault, domestic violence, dating violence and/or stalking who do not wish to report the crime to a law enforcement official, the Dean of Students Office or the Title IX Coordinator are still encouraged to get help and support.
-Please see the Sexual Assault, Domestic Violence, Dating Violence and Stalking chapter in this report for more information.
+Victims of sexual assault, domestic violence, dating violence and/or stalking who do not wish to report the crime to a law enforcement official, the Dean of Students Office, the Title IX Coordinator or the Office of Workforce Relations are still encouraged to get help and support.
+Please see the Sexual Assault, Domestic Violence, Dating Violence and/or Stalking chapter in this report for more information.